macocu/GINCO-Genre-Annotation-Guidelines/index.md

 title: Guidelines for Manual Checking of the Web Corpora
 ---

 The purpose of this task is to detect low quality domains which can be removed before we continue with additional processing of the corpora.
 We search for *bad* domains which contain so few good-quality sentences of the target language that is it better to remove the whole domain than try to filter out just problematic parts.
-Such examples are websites that are entirely machine translated, entirely in foreign language or contain no full sentences (just lists).
+Such examples are websites that are entirely machine translated or entirely in foreign language.
 If the domain includes some problematic texts, but also some good-quality content, such domain should be marked as *low-quality* (*lq*) instead of *bad*, as we want to keep as much text of good quality as possible.
+For more details on when to mark the domain *bad*, see the section [Additional Details](#additional-details).

 For each domain, there is a link to the live site and a link to random triples of sentences (known as concordances) in context to see the actual content of the sites in Sketch Engine.
 We thoroughly check just the top 350 domains.
 Other, smaller domains (up to 1200 additional domains) are checked only in the case when their name is suspicious.